Wealth & Happiness Vs Population: Does Farming Humans pay?

 Yes, a large population probably increases the wages of politicians, and make increase profits for large organisations that have the most to donate to political parties, but it is not going to make the country overall happier.
 If anything, it seems more likely to make people less happy.

-In 2022 a new list was published, with mostly small changes, including the two smallest countries on the list, Iceland overtaking Switzerland for #3and Luxemburg moving up to two place to #6, plus Israel moving into the top 10, and the USA jumping 3 places to #16.
+In 2022 a new list of happiest countries was published, with mostly small changes, including the two smallest countries on the list, Iceland overtaking Switzerland for #3and Luxemburg moving up to two places to #6, plus Israel moving into the top 10, and the USA jumping 3 places to #16.
 However, nothing really changes the overall trend of domination at the top by countries below 10 million population.

 Farming Humans: Who wants more people?